renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 The Raptor Empire, long used to juggling a vast empire of only weakly-bonded peoples, offered the Ratfolk favorable terms: military aid, in exchange for the Ratfolk's nominal submission, and access to their prosperous markets.

 The Raptor Empire marched west, and helped the Ratfolk resist the Shaded Sea raiding.
-In 456, the Shaded-Sea Ratfolk had established a permanent military encampment on the Ruby Plane; by 477, the Raptor Protectorate had pushed the Shaded-Sea Peoples off the Ruby Plane entirely — though their seaborn raiding would never completely cease.
+In 456, the Shaded-Sea Ratfolk had established a permanent military encampment on the Ruby Plane; by 477, the Raptor Protectorate had pushed the Shaded-Sea Peoples off the Ruby Plane entirely — though their seaborn raiding continued.

 #### Prosperity

-For centuries, the Raptor Empire prospered; the terrace-builder Raptors cut roads through the mountains and jungles, and allowed goods to flow from the Ratfolk in the west to the Raptors in the east.
+For centuries, the Raptor Empire prospered; the terrace-builder Raptors cut roads through the mountains and jungles, and allowed goods to flow from the Ratfolk in the west to the Raptors (and their subjects) in the east.
-The Terrace-Maker Raptor's society was dramatically altered; trade with the Ratfolk made them wealthier, and that wealth made them more mercantile.
+The Terrace-Builder Raptor's society was dramatically altered; trade with the Ratfolk made them wealthier, and that wealth made them more mercantile.
-While they still use a system of corvee labor, they pay their citizens a small wage collected from trade; they also allow their citizens to purchase their way out of corvee labor.
+While they maintained their system of resource-sharing and corvee labor, they came to pay their citizens a small wage collected from trade, allowed their citizenry to accumulate personal wealth and goods, and even allowed some citizens to purchase their way out of their labor obligations.
-In turn, a *merchant* class has developed, who trade profitably with other cultures and purchase their way out of corvee obligations.
+In turn, influenced by the Ratoflk, a distinct class of *merchants* and *artisans* developed, trading with other nations and practicing crafts imported from the Iron-Workers.

 #### Contact with The Goblin Empire